 While club rallies and glossy magazines are nice, for us the club needs to have some more measurable advantages.

 Saving money, after recouping our membership cost, is the key.

 The biggest cost of RV travel, other than fuel, is camping.
 Even consummate boondockers like us can't find free camping every night or every place we visit.

-(UPDATE: That's going to get easier.
-We saw a need for a new club and created our own - Boondockers Welcome - it gives us access to a whole new avenue of free camping - on the private property of fellow members! )
+UPDATE: That's getting easier.
+We saw a need for a new club and created our own - Boondockers Welcome.
+More on it below....

-Aside from Boondockers Welcome, we belong to three other RV membership clubs and are signed up for two other related services.
+Aside from Boondockers Welcome, we belong to three RV membership clubs and are signed up for two related services.
 To see which ones, scan to the bottom of the page.

 Because they're all a little different, comparing RV membership clubs is like comparing apples to oranges - depends on what you're looking for.
 I decided, for our purposes, to compare only one aspect: